PhotoFlare/photoflare/.github/README.md

 #### Ubuntu (18.04)
 `sudo apt-get install libgraphicsmagick++1-dev, libc6-dev, libqt5core5a, libqt5gui5, libqt5widgets5, libomp-9-dev, qtcreator`

 Compile using either by opening the .pro file with Qt Creator or use qmake passing the .pro file as a parameter.

+`qmake Photoflare.pro`

 Full instructions for each platform <a href="https://photoflare.io/contributing/building-the-source/">available here</a>

 ## Running